 About Hey Michigan

-Whether you're a local looking for new adventures or a visitor planning your next trip to Michigan, we're here to help you discover all that this vibrant state has to offer.
+Whether you're a local looking for new adventures or a visitor planning your next trip to Michigan, we're here to help you discover what Michigan has for you.

 Finding Petoskey Stones in the Wild: 5 Tricks the Locals Use